rasmus11423/ECE381V-Term-Project-ViT-YOLO-Hybrid-Model/README.md

 - Neptune.ai logs metrics, losses, and hyperparameters (if configured)

 ### Performance
-- Method 2 uses image size 640x640 for training
+- Method 1 and Method 2 use image size 640x640 for training
 - Supports multi-GPU training for faster convergence
 - Batch size is automatically adjusted based on available GPU memory